prepare.blog

 Does Survival Food Really Last 25 Years?

-The short answer: sometimes, under specific conditions.
+The short answer: sometimes, under very specific conditions.
 The long answer matters more.

 Those 25-year shelf life claims apply to freeze-dried foods stored in factory-sealed #10 cans or high-quality Mylar bags with oxygen absorbers, kept at stable temperatures below 75°F. Under those conditions, reputable brands like Mountain House have tested and verified multi-decade viability.